Marketing and Compliance for Australian Businesses

 The Role of Training and Internal Policies

 To maintain high compliance, Australian businesses must ensure their employees are trained and develop robust internal policies.
-Marketing teams, in particular, must be knowledgeable about compliance to check whether the marketing campaigns meet legal standards.
+Marketing teams, in particular, must be knowledgeable about compliance to ensure that their marketing campaigns meet legal standards.
 This training should cover areas such as the proper handling of customer data, ethical advertising practices, and legislation guiding digital marketing.

 Additionally, businesses should implement internal policies that guide marketing activities and ensure compliance at every level.
 This might include establishing advertisement approval processes, developing standard operating procedures for email campaigns, and setting up systems to track customer consent for data collection.